-Patricia A. Russac is a Library Director and history teacher at Buckley Country Day School in Roslyn, New York, with over twelve years of experience.
+Patricia A. Russac is a Library Director and history teacher at Buckley Country Day School in Roslyn, New York, with over thirteen years of experience.
 She is TED Educator and a National Association of Independent Schools Teacher of the Future.
 She has been awarded the school's Thomas J. Reid Excellence in Teaching Award.
 She received the Planet Orange Financial Literacy Grant from ING Direct, and the Curriculum Project Grant from the American Immigration Law Foundation.
 Her passion for helping learners become informationally, technologically, and media literate is evident in her continued upgrade of the school’s curriculum to meet the needs of the learner.
 She also brings a wealth of experience as a practicing artist and in her education as an art historian.
 Patricia has presented on instructional design and curriculum at the National Council for the Social Studies, the Association for Middle Level Education, the International Visual Literacy Association, the New York State Computers and Technologies in Education, and the NYSAIS Teaching with Technology conferences.

 Mercer and Patricia have partnered for over a decade in designing collaborative lessons, projects, and professional development workshops.